Is the Copper Charlie or Impulse 120-volt, battery-assisted induction stove a good fit for my home?

 Because of the battery, these cooktops and stoves may seem more expensive than their 240-volt counterparts.
 However, the battery-assisted devices often end up being cost-competitive, and not just because they don't require additional electrical work - the battery qualifies them for a 30% federal tax credit.

-For example, a battery-powered range may cost $6,000*, while a 240-volt non-battery equipped model is $2,000.
-After the federal tax credit, the battery range is only $4,200.
-The 240-volt model will require a new circuit to the kitchen, which might cost $2,500 -- resulting in a total project cost of $4,500.
+For example, a battery-powered range may cost $6,000*, while a comparable 240-volt non-battery equipped model is $2,500.
+After the federal tax credit, and the California Energy Smart Homes bonus rebate, the battery range is only $4,200.
+The 240-volt model will require a new circuit to the kitchen, which might cost $2,000 -- resulting in a total project cost of $4,500.
 So, at the end of the day, the battery range ends up being less!

 Federal tax credit | -$1,800 | $0 |